Light-induced Non-uniform Surface Polarization Evolution as Active Matter Motion Mechanism: Results

-for the two-dimensional Euclidean space where $J_{m}$ is the Bessel function, $K_{m}$ is the modified Bessel function, the values of $A$, $B$, $C$, $D$ are determined by the boundary conditions and the relation $\mu=\sqrt{(\frac{\sigma}{k}-\frac{\lambda^{2}}{k b})}$.
-In our physical case, it is sufficient to restrict the consideration to the most important solution

-where the amplitude $A$ may be found from the condition that the final curvature is equal to the maximum curvature of the bacterium surface, $\mathbf{\nabla^{2}} h(\mathbf{r})=\frac{2}{R^{2}}=A $, where $R$ is the transverse radius of the bacterium.
+where $J_{m}$ is the Bessel function, $K_{m}$ is the modified Bessel function, the values of $A$, $B$, $C$, $D$ are determined by the boundary conditions and the relation $\mu=\sqrt{(\sigma/k-\lambda^{2}/(k b))}$.
+In our physical case, it is sufficient to restrict the consideration to the most important solution where the amplitude $A$ may be found from the condition that the final curvature is equal to the maximum curvature of the micro-swimmer surface, $\mathbf{\nabla^{2}} h(\mathbf{r})=2/R^{2}=A $, where $R$ is the transverse radius of the micro-swimmer.
 We assume that the variables describing the state are interrelated and hence domains with different surfaces of local curvature are formed.
-Such deformation may vary along the surface and produce fluid flows responsible for the motion of the bacterium.
+Such deformation may vary along the surface and produce fluid flows responsible for the motion of the micro-swimmer.

-We emphasize that the above equations for the probable inhomogeneous deformation of the bacterium surface are derived in the linear approximation.
-They describe deformations that rapidly vanish and cannot provide steady motion of the bacteria.
-The solutions obtained here just demonstrate the possibility of the formation of such deformations in the flat, i.e. local, geometry.
-The mechanism of the nonlinear formation of a steady inhomogeneous polarization distribution may be provided by the feedback of the distribution formed and probable energy redistribution between individual components of the bacterium.
-The feedback may be introduced in terms of the coefficient $b(I, c(r), T)$ that depends on the concentration of polarized clusters.
-A one-dimensional nonlinear problem was considered in Refs.\cite{LZ,LTZ}, and its exact solutions are known.
+We need to emphasize that Eq.~\ref{6} for the possible inhomogeneous deformation of the micro-swimmer's surface is obtained in the linear approximation.
+Its solution presented in Eq.~\ref{eqLevSurfDeforSol} just demonstrates the possibility of the formation of such deformations in the local, i.e., flat, geometry, that rapidly vanish and cannot provide micro-swimmer's steady motion.
+The mechanism of the nonlinear formation of a steady dipole concentration may be provided by the feedback of the concentration formed, which may be introduced in terms of the coefficient $b(I, c(r), T)$ that depends on the dipole concentration, and probable energy redistribution between individual components of the micro-swimmer.
+A one-dimensional nonlinear problem was considered in Refs.\cite{LZ, LTZ}, and its exact solutions are known.
 Our case concerns a three-dimensional problem that is much more complicated.
-Inasmuch as we assume that polarization is proportional to the concentration of polarized clusters, we reformulate this nonlinear problem as the search for the inhomogeneous polarization distribution.